hormoz-lab/CARLIN/README.md

 	CODE_PATH/@Bank/CatchAllPath.txt

-Run the following code to create a `Bank` object from pooling three libraries (saved in directories `Mouse1`, `Mouse2`, and `Mouse3`), each processed separately using the CARLIN pipeline, and save the result in `MyCustomBank/Bank.mat`:
+Run the following code to create a `Bank` object by pooling three libraries (saved in directories `Mouse1`, `Mouse2`, and `Mouse3`), each processed separately using the CARLIN pipeline, and save the result in `MyCustomBank/Bank.mat`:

 ```MATLAB
 >> mouse1 = load('Mouse1/Summary.mat');